 The sun was blinding me through the library windows.
 We've had rain, rain, and more rain for weeks on end, so the sunshine was a big deal this morning and was more than welcomed.
 It was worshiped.
 It felt like a long awaited vacation, like springtime and flowers, like a throwback to "normal life" at… Continue reading Wildflower

-The Kids are Grown and (Mostly) Gone, so Who Am I and What Do I Do Now?
+The Kids Are Grown and (Mostly) Gone, so Who Am I and What Do I Do Now?

 The 10 Truths I Found to Lose 75 Pounds